-where True positive is the outcome of model to correctly predict positive class, similarly, True negative means correct prediction of negative class.
-While False positive is the outcome of model to incorrectly predict positive class, and False negative means incorrect prediction of negative class.
-These performance metrics of HOBDBNN are then compared with other optimized classifiers such as the genetic algorithm-based trained recurrent fuzzy neural networks (GA-TRFNN), swarm optimized convolution neural network along with the support vector algorithm (SCNN-SVM), particle optimized feed forward back propagated neural network (PFFBPNN), and particle swarm-optimized radial basis function network (PSRBFN).
-The results demonstrate that the performance metrics of the proposed HOBDBNN show better values compared the ones achieved with the other above mentioned methods.
+where True positive is the model outcome that correctly predicts a positive classification, True negative refers to the correct prediction of a negative classification, False positive is the model outcome incorrectly predicting a positive classification and False negative is the incorrect prediction of a negative classification.
+These HOBDBNN performance metrics are then compared with other optimised classifiers, such as genetic algorithm-based trained recurrent fuzzy neural networks, swarm-optimised convolution neural networks with a support vector algorithm, particle-optimised feed-forward back-propagated neural networks and particle swarm-optimised radial-basis function networks.
+The results demonstrate that the performance metrics of the proposed HOBDBNN have better values than those achieved using the other above-mentioned methods.
 The overall prediction rate of the deep network of the proposed system is reported to be about 99.03 %.

-Similarly, an ECG based heart disease recognition system is presented in [33].
-This system measures the heart data by using commercially available device named as Pulse Sensor AMPED that consist of simple optical heart rate sensor with amplification and noise cancellation hardware components to collect the noise free heart pulse readings.
-The collected data are then transmitted wirelessly to the mobile application via Arduino microcontroller.
-A monitoring algorithm is implemented in a mobile application for checking variances from normal heart rates.
-This mobile application also raises alarm whenever an emergency occurs.
-The system is capable of predicting heart disease by using an intelligent classifier and a machine learning algorithm which are pre-trained on the clinical data.
-The Authors have reported a 100 % detection rate for monitoring algorithm, and 85% of correct classification rate of the classifier.
+Similarly, an ECG-based heart-disease recognition system is presented in [33].
+This system measures the heart data by using a commercially available device called the Pulse Sensor AMPED, which consists of a simple optical heart-rate sensor with amplification and noise cancellation hardware components to collect noise-free heart-pulse readings.
+The collected data are then transmitted wirelessly to the mobile application via an Arduino microcontroller.
+A monitoring algorithm is implemented in a mobile application to detect any variances from the normal heart rate.
+This mobile application also raises the alarm whenever an emergency occurs.
+The system is capable of predicting heart disease by using an intelligent classifier and a machine-learning algorithm, which are pre-trained using clinical data.
+The authors have reported a 100 % detection rate for monitoring the algorithm and an 85 % correct-classification rate for the classifier.

-In [34] an IoMT base Low Power Cardiovascular Healthcare System with Cross-Layer Optimization from Sensing Patch to Cloud Platform is presented.
-It uses a wearable ECG patch with a custom System-on-Chip that is integrated with a wireless connectivity to connect with mobile devices and to cloud platform.
-For measuring and processing ECG signals, the sensing patch need to directly put on human body.
-The system performance is evaluated by firstly checking the signal denoising and compression capability, and secondly by evaluating the correct disease prediction rate by using the mobile device and the cloud platform.
+In [34], an IoMT-based low-power cardiovascular healthcare system with cross-layer optimisation from a sensing patch to a cloud platform is presented.
+It uses a wearable ECG patch with custom system-on-chip technology that is integrated with a wireless connectivity to connect with mobile devices and a cloud platform.
+To measure and process the ECG signals, the sensing patch needs to be placed directly on the human body.
+The system performance is evaluated by first checking the signal denoising and compression capability and then by evaluating the correct disease prediction rate using the mobile device and the cloud platform.

-To evaluate signal denoising and compression capability of the proposed system, it is tested on MIT-BIH database (an open source dataset which provides standard investigation material for the detection of heart arrhythmia [35]).
-In particular, various type of noises (a baseline drift noise, power line noise, and Electromyography (EMG) noise) are added to the dataset signals and under three different scenarios the proposed system is evaluated: (i) signal denoising, (ii) signal compression, (iii) combined signal denoising and compression.
-In this context, some metrics are used, such as denoised mean square error (MSE), denoised signal to noise ratio (SNR) in dBs, improvement in MSE in percentage, percentage root mean square difference (PRD), signal compression ratio (CR), and quality score (QS) which are define as:
+To evaluate the signal denoising and compression capability of the proposed system, it is tested on an MIT-BIH database (an open-source dataset that provides standard investigation material for the detection of heart arrhythmia [35]).
+In particular, various types of noise (a baseline drift noise, power-line noise and electromyography noise) are added to the dataset signals, and, under three different scenarios, the proposed system is evaluated: (i) signal denoising, (ii) signal compression and (iii) combined signal denoising and compression.
+In this context, some metrics are used, such as the denoised mean square error (MSE), the denoised signal-to-noise ratio (SNR, dB), improvement in the MSE in percentage, the percentage root mean square difference (PRD), the signal compression ratio (CR) and the quality score (QS), which are defined as